anumerico/KIWI-python-weekend-entry-task/solution/README.md

 - `--ret` is a simple flag triggering the possibility to get a return ticket, defaultly set to False, currently allowing no less then 12h to spend in the destination country

-- `--exp=String` flag to save the json under specified name, saves is made as String.json, when the 'String' not specified, defaultly as export.json
+- `--exp=String` or `--exp String` flag to save the json under specified name, save is made as String.json, when the 'String' not specified, defaultly as export.json

 No special distros, installations are needed.
 ## OUTPUT